Policy and Procedure #407.0 Accessibility

 5. monitor the implementation of accessibility training, maintaining records of the accessibility training provided that include dates on which training is provided and the number of individuals to whom it is provided.

-3.2 AODA Advisory Committee shall:
+3.2 Accessibility Advisory Committee shall:

 1. review and provide input on Board policies, procedures, supporting documents and processes to ensure alignment with the Accessibility for Ontarians with Disabilities Act (AODA).